-- [8] [The railroad further claims that one or more of the foregoing caused, or contributed to cause, the plaintiff's emotional injuries.] - [9] [The plaintiff (denies that he did any of the things claimed by the railroad,) (denies that he was negligent (in doing any of the things claimed by the railroad,) (to the extent claimed by the railroad),) (and denies that any claimed act or omission on his part caused, or contributed to cause, his claimed emotional injuries).]
+- [8] [The railroad further claims that one or more of the foregoing caused in whole or in part the plaintiff's emotional injuries.] - [9] [The plaintiff (denies that he did any of the things claimed by the railroad,) (denies that he was negligent (in doing any of the things claimed by the railroad,) (to the extent claimed by the railroad),) (and denies that any claimed act or omission on his part caused in whole or in part his claimed emotional injuries).]